bertrandmc/til/aws/developer-associate-notes.md

 2. Write-Through: Adds or updates data to the cache whenever data is written to the database.
    Pros: Data in cache is never stale.
    Cons: Every write involves writing to the cache as well as a write to the database.
 Wasted resroucers if most data is never used.
+3. Session Store: Store temporary session data in a cache (using TTL feature).

 NOTES:
 Typically you will be given a scenario where a database is under a lot of stress/load.
 You may be asked which service you should use to alleviate this.
 ElasticCached is good choice if your database is particularly read-heavy and not prone to frequent change.

 Redshift is a good answer if your database is being used for running OLAP transactions (remember redshift is used for large processing with loads of records).

+**Cache Security**
+Both Redis and MemCached support in-flight SSL.
+Both do not support IAM authentication.
+IAM policies are only used for AWS-API level security.
+Redis has AUTH.
+You create a token that clients will need to connect to it.

 ## DynamoDB